chipsalliance/firrtl-spec/spec.md

 with some non-constant arguments produce a non-constant.
 Constants can be used in any context with a source flow which allows a non-constant.
 Constants may be used as the target of a connect so long as the source of the connect is itself constant.
-These rules ensure all constants are derived from literals or from constant-typed input ports of the top-level module.
+These rules ensure all constants are derived from constant integer expressions or from constant-typed input ports of the top-level module.

 ``` firrtl
 const UInt<3>